 Your shelter is the most important piece of equipment on a multi-day hike.
 A good tent, tarp, or bivy will shield you from howling wind and pounding rain.
 With a reliable shelter, you’ll stay dry and rested during worst-case scenario weather.

-I learned this in 2014, while hiking the Laugavegurinn Trek in Iceland.
+I learned this in 2014, while hiking the Laugavegurinn Trail in Iceland.
 My cheap tent struggled to protect me from a disastrous storm, and my energy, safety, and morale were all destroyed in under an hour.
 I gambled when I packed a subpar tent and was forced to turn back.
+I’ve since faced similar weather while trekking Patagonia’s ‘O’ Circuit in Torres del Paine and my Zpacks Triplex tent stood up to the challenge.

 Water Purification System